SE2-Team-14/Project-SE2-2020/systemTesting/SystemTestingDocumentation.md

 ![StudentHP](./testImage/StudentScreen/StudentHP.JPG)

-- If I click on Bookable Lectures I can see the list of the bookable lectures.
+- If I click on `Bookable Lectures` I can see the list of the bookable lectures.

 ![BookableLectures](./testImage/StudentScreen/BookableLectureAfterBooking.JPG)

-- For delete a lecture I need to press the button Delete of the lecture that I'm interest.
-After the click, a modal is shown with a Confirm.
+- For deleting a lecture I need to press the button `Delete` of the lecture that I'm not interested in anymore.
+After the click, a modal is shown with asking for confirmation.

 ![ModalConfirmDelete](./testImage/StudentScreen/ModalConfirmDelete.JPG)

-- If I click Yes, another modal is shown with the confirm message.
+- If I click `Yes`, another modal is shown with the confirmation message.

 ![ModalSuccessBook](./testImage/StudentScreen/ModalSuccessDelete.JPG)

-- Now the list of available lectures is update with the unbooked lectures.
+- Now the list of available lectures is updated with the unbooked lectures.

 ![NewBookableLectures](./testImage/StudentScreen/BookableLecture.JPG)

 ## Story 6
 ###### As a student I want to access a calendar with all my bookings for the upcoming weeks.
-### Test 7 (A student access a calendar without booked lessons)
+### Test 7 (A student accesses a calendar without booked lessons)
-- Like a student I need to put my credentials in the login form and then press the button Login.
+- Like a student I need to put my credentials in the login form and then press the button `Login`.

 ![LoginForm](./testImage/StudentScreen/StudentLogin.JPG)